padarom/elements/README.md

 ```

 Now, a basic host configuration (with a disko module) is required.
 This can either
-be prepared on another host and comitted, or created now, in the install media.
+be prepared on another host and comitted, or created now, in the install medium.
 Depending on how many hosts I will still onboard, I might end up creating helper
 functionality in the dev shell specifically for this use case.